rmcanany/SolidEdgeStorekeeper/Readme.md

 ![Filename Formula](media/filename_formula.png)

 Structural shapes are not quite the same as fasteners.
-While the cross section is standard, the length and the possibility of additional features is not.
+While the cross section is standard, the length and likelihood of additional features is not.
 Usually the part doesn't even belong in the library.
 For these, you can change the `Save in` option from `Library` to `Assy Dir` or `Other`.
 Rather than assuming a name and location, with these settings the program prompts for both.

 Unlike Family of Parts, files are only created as needed.
 Also, each part is stand-alone, not tied back to a master file.